 People from all over the world come here to take photos, selfies, Instagram shots, and even propose marriage.
 But photos don’t do it justice.
 You’ve got to see it to believe it.
 Exploring its many nooks and crannies is sheer pleasure.
 Thanks, Randy!
 Always “open,” free but donations welcome.

 Where to Eat in Pittsburgh PA Now

-The tableware is made by local ceramicists, servers are clad in attire designed by area stylists, and produce, meats and dairy items are sourced from Rivendale Farm.
-Naturally, for breakfast, there’s Avocado Toast topped with fresh eggs ($16), and Coconut Chia Parfait with Granola ($9).
+The tableware is made by local ceramicists.
+Servers are clad in attire designed by area stylists.
+And produce, meats and dairy items come from Rivendale Farm.
+Of course breakfast includes Avocado Toast topped with fresh eggs ($16).
+But, also the more inventive Coconut Chia Parfait with Granola ($9).
 Even if you’re not staying at the Fairmont, come up to the second floor for an ideal meal in stunning surroundings.

-DRINK: 30 Breweries.
-Yes, you read that correctly – Pittsburgh has around 30 breweries, from its oldest, Penn Brewery, to the quirky Church Brew Works (fermentation tanks on the former alter), and even a brewery that celebrates sofas – Couch Brewery.
-Of course it would take days to try them all out, so if short on time, book a tour with City Brew Tours Pittsburgh.
+Yes, you read that correctly.
+Pittsburgh has around 30 breweries, from its oldest, Penn Brewery, to the quirky Church Brew Works (fermentation tanks on the former alter).
+There’s even a brewery that celebrates sofas – Couch Brewery.
+Of course it would take days to try them all out.
+So if short on time, book a tour with City Brew Tours Pittsburgh.

 Where to Stay in Pittsburgh PA

 After a savvy redo, the cooly designed luxe Renaissance Pittsburgh in the former Fulton Building, on the riverfront opposite PNC Park, is a top choice for style-minded travelers.
 Located in Pittsburgh’s Cultural District, the Renaissance is right next door to the Byham Theater, within a couple of blocks of the Benedum Center and Heinz Hall, and across the river from the Andy Warhol Museum.